-- Pants and shorts must be navy and have no more than 4 pockets both must be purchased through Tommy Hilfiger or Donald's School Uniform - Skirts must be purchased from the uniform vendor and must be navy (no plaid or khaki allowed for K-4th) - Jumpers must be purchased from the uniform vendor and must be navy or plaid - Skorts and shorts must be purchased from the uniform vendor and be navy in color (a skort is a skirt with a pair of integral shorts hidden underneath) - Leggings, capri leggings, tights (may be footed or footless and must be opaque), or bike shorts must be worn under skirts and jumpers, and may be any print and color (no fishnets, full-lace, or pajama pants).
+- Skirts may be purchased from any vendor but must be similar in style and fabric and must be navy (no plaid or khaki allowed for K-4th grade). - Jumpers must be purchased from the uniform vendor and must be navy or plaid. - Skorts and shorts must be purchased from the uniform vendor and be navy in color (a skort is a skirt with a pair of integral shorts hidden underneath) - Leggings, capri leggings, tights (may be footed or footless and must be opaque), or bike shorts must be worn under skirts and jumpers, and may be any print and color (no fishnets, full-lace, or pajama pants).
 They must be form-fitting.
 No sweats, athleticwear, or pants are allowed under the skirts or jumpers.